 Meanwhile, watch out for the little man who isn’t there.
 He is supposed to be mischievous after all!

 UPDATE: There’s a song called “The Little Man Who Wasn’t There” from 1939.
 It was based on the poem above.
 At different times, it was sung by Glenn Miller & His Orchestra, Mildred Bailey, Bob Crosby & His Orchestra, and Jack Teagarden.

 This article was posted on Wednesday, November 8th, 2006 at 4:22 pm and is filed under English, Fairies, Folk Lore, I Met a Man Who Wasn't There, Languages, Little People, Nursery Rhymes, Poems, Poetry.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 6 Responses to “The Little Man that Wasn’t There”